-Taking a family photo isn't always the easiest task.
+Of course, taking a family photo isn't always the easiest task.
 From selecting what to wear to getting all the kids to cooperate, the process can be a bit of a headache.
 But it doesn’t have to be a stressful occasion.
 So whether you're taking a snapshot yourself, heading to a professional studio, or having a photographer come to your home, these tips from the pros will ensure that you prepare your crew and capture that frame-worthy photo.

 1. Coordinate outfits, but don't match.

 You've seen it a million times: The entire family — from Grandma to the family dog — is wearing the exact same Christmas-themed outfit.
-It's coordinated, sure, and can even be cute if you're all in matching pajamas in front of your home Christmas tree.
+It's coordinated, sure, and can even be cute if you're all in matching pajamas in front of your Christmas tree.
 But if you're headed to the studio, it doesn't come across as all that sophisticated, says New York City–based photographer Meg Miller.

-As an alternative, Miller suggests matching your color scheme.
+As an alternative, Miller suggests dressing in a color scheme.
 "I tell clients to approach the family's wardrobe as if they were decorating a room," she says.
 "First pick a color scheme, then add different shades, textures and patterns.
 Neutrals, which include denim, can and should be mixed in."
 The only exception to that rule: Be sure to match your styles so everyone is at the same level of formality.
 "You don't want Dad in a suit and your son in shorts," says Christopher Frackiewicz, a photographer at Lunel Photography in Chicago.

 2. Avoid big logos or patterns.